shreyjain13/shreyjain13/README.md

 The central question I am attempting to address is: How do we build confidence in digital communication?

-I am currently a Technical Project Manager Microsoft Research Special Projects and Co-Founder of the Plural Technology Collaboratory(opens in new tab) at Microsoft Research.
+I am currently a Technical Project Manager Microsoft Research Special Projects and Co-Founder of the Plural Technology Collaboratory at Microsoft Research.

 ### For a complete background on my research, talks, and other projects, please check out my [Microsoft Research Profile](https://www.microsoft.com/en-us/research/people/shreyjain/)